ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 Zemurin - Review, advice, integration of new Fronter IhateTrains - Integration of new Fronter
 Vladimir Ilyich Lenin - Testing, events
-Canadian Lemur - Events, data files comagoosie - librakaly save melter
+Canadian Lemur - Christianity Events, data files comagoosie - librakaly save melter
-Thinking_waffle - Testing, Ideas, and Translation
-Siawosh - Testing
+Thinking_waffle - Testing, Ideas, God Names and Translation Siawosh - Testing
-កាបូន២៦ - Testing, advice
-Diskianterezh - Noric Divergence cultures
+កាបូន២៦ - Testing, Advice, Natic Religion Icon Diskianterezh - Noric Divergence cultures
-Nick Robertson - data files (Scythian rework, Parthian culture, and 150BC mappings)
+Nick Robertson - data files (Scythian Rework, Parthian Cultures, Buildings, Retinues, and 150BC mappings)

 The When The World Stopped Making Sense (WtWSMS) mod team for allowing the converter to use their content, their mod can be found either on Steam or their forum thread.
 WtWSMS mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=1247380029